Quick answer

 What to do

 - Identify your style first: cost varies significantly by dance type.
-Recreational ballet and jazz: $50-100 for gear (slippers, leotard, tights).
-Social ballroom or salsa: $30-80 for entry-level dance shoes, minimal clothing cost if you have fitted pants.
+Recreational ballet and jazz: $50 to $100 for gear (slippers, leotard, tights); the adult beginner ballet walkthrough covers the specific items for adult ballet class and what the studio almost always allows you to skip until you've taken a few classes.
+Social ballroom or salsa: $30 to $80 for entry-level dance shoes, minimal clothing cost if you have fitted pants; the ballroom and latin shoes walkthrough names the practice-shoe brands and what counts as a real beginner pair versus a costume-store substitute.
 Hip-hop or contemporary: often just athletic clothing you likely already own.
-The gear cost is rarely the biggest expense: studio tuition runs $15-25 per class or $80-150 per month for a regular class.
+The gear cost is rarely the biggest expense: studio tuition runs $15 to $25 per class or $80 to $150 per month for a regular class.

 - Don't buy gear before the first class for most styles.
 Adult recreational dance often has flexible dress codes.
 Email or call the studio and ask what the first class requires.
 Many will say: wear what you have and bring comfortable shoes.
 Buy the required gear after you confirm the actual requirement from your teacher, not from a general guide.

 - Tights and a leotard are required in ballet and some contemporary classes, optional in others.
-A basic leotard runs $25-45.
-Tights run $12-20 for a quality pair.
+A basic leotard runs $25 to $45.
+Tights run $12 to $20 for a quality pair.
 If the studio requires them, these are add-ons to the shoe cost, not replacements.
 If the studio allows workout clothing, skip the leotard until you know you'll continue.

 - Expect to replace shoes once or twice in the first year if you're taking class weekly.
 Beginner students are hard on beginner shoes: canvas ballet slippers develop holes, jazz shoe suede soles wear thin.
-Budget roughly one replacement in the first 6-12 months if you're dancing once or twice a week.
+Budget roughly one replacement in the first 6 to 12 months if you're dancing once or twice a week.
+Before you order a fresh pair, run the wear signs through our replace-or-not check, which reads canvas thinning, suede glaze, and elastic stretch by shoe type and leads with the cheapest honest fix (a $7 suede brush or a $4 elastic restitch) when the pair is borderline rather than gone.

 - Competition and performance dance is a separate budget category.
 If you're starting recreational adult dance (which most adults are), you are not going to competition.
-Competition costs in adult dance run $500-1,500+ per season including costumes, entry fees, and event travel.
+Competition costs in adult dance run $500 to $1,500+ per season including costumes, entry fees, and event travel.
 That's not the starting budget: that's what competitive adult students spend after a year or more of regular training.

 Common mistakes